google-deepmind/open_spiel/docs/contributing.md

     for running a batch of episodes using Tensorflow directly from C++ (in `contrib/`).
 It has not yet been tested with CMake and public Tensorflow.
 We would like to officially support this and move it into the core library.

--   **Value Iteration for Simultaneous Move Games**.
-The current implementation of value iteration does not support simultaneous move games despite having the necessary LP-solving routines needed.
-This is a simple change to support solving simultaneous-move games.